-Cold sores, also known as fever blisters, are a inconvenient annoyance for most people, but easily managed.
-But cold sores can spell trouble for people with weakened immune systems.
+Also known as fever blisters, cold sores are an inconvenient annoyance for most people, but easily managed.
+However, cold sores can spell trouble for those with weakened immune systems.
 Though the sores themselves are a minor irritation, the symptoms of the cold sore virus can also appear elsewhere in the body if your immune system is compromised.
 Your physician will alert you if your medical condition or treatment is likely to weaken your immune system and if fever blisters are more than pesky sores.

 Why Are Cold Sores Bad?

 For most of the population, cold sores aren't a serious problem.
 Eight out of 10 people carry the herpes simplex virus type 1 (HSV-1), which causes clusters of tiny, fluid-filled blisters to appear on or near the lips.
 For most carriers of the virus, cold sores are the only symptom they experience, and the blisters usually crust over and disappear in about a week.

 If you have a weakened immune system, however, the story isn't so simple.
 As the Mayo Clinic explains, a weak immune response may not control the virus at the cold sore stage, and symptoms may spread to the fingertips, eyes, skin and organs, like the brain or spinal cord.